barath0704/Adidas-Sales-Dashboard-Power-BI-/README.md

 # 👟 Adidas Sales Dashboard (Power BI)

-This project presents an interactive Power BI dashboard built using real-world Adidas sales data from Kaggle.
-It analyzes U.S. sales performance across regions, products, and retailers between 2020 and 2021.
+This project presents a **professional, interactive Power BI dashboard** developed using Adidas U.S. sales data sourced from Kaggle.
+It evaluates **sales performance, product trends, and regional profitability** between 2020 and 2021 to support strategic business decisions.

 ---

+## ❓ Problem Statement

+Adidas wanted a comprehensive view of its **retail sales performance across regions, products, and retailers** in the U.S. between 2020 and 2021.
+The goal was to identify:

+- Which regions and retailers drove the most revenue
+- Seasonal trends in sales volume and profitability
+- High-performing product categories
+- Areas needing cost or margin optimization

+---

+## 👩‍💻 My Role

+I independently handled the end-to-end development of this dashboard, including:

+- 📥 Importing and cleaning the raw CSV dataset using **Power Query**
+- 🧠 Creating custom KPIs using **DAX measures**
+- 📊 Designing interactive and dynamic visualizations in **Power BI**
+- 🎯 Translating raw data into **actionable business insights**
+- 🧾 Building a professional-grade report structure and layout

+This project was aimed at showcasing my **data visualization, business intelligence, and storytelling** skills using Power BI.

+---

 ## 📊 Dashboard Highlights

-- 💰 **KPIs**: Total Sales, Total Profit, Total Units Sold, Operating Margin
+- 💰 **Key Performance Indicators (KPIs)**: Total Sales, Total Profit, Average Price per Unit, Total Units Sold, Operating Margin
-- 📈 **Monthly Trend**: Visualizes sales progression over time
+- 📈 **Monthly Sales Trends**: Visual analysis of revenue seasonality and growth patterns
-- 🗺️ **U.S. Sales Map**: State-wise performance using a filled map
+- 🗺️ **Geographic Performance**: State-wise sales breakdown via filled map
-- 🧍‍♂️ **Retailer & Region Analysis**: Compare retailer performance across different regions
+- 🛍️ **Retail & Region Distribution**: Compare performance across different retailers and U.S. regions
-- 🧾 **Product Insights**: View top-selling products and unit sales breakdown
+- 🧾 **Product Insights**: Visuals of top-selling product categories and unit contribution
-- 🔄 Interactive slicers for Region and Invoice Date filtering
+- 🔄 **Interactive Filters**: Region and Invoice Date slicers for user-defined exploration

 ---